- Does childhood trauma affect adulthood?

 What does adult childhood trauma look like?
 Adults’ experiences and interactions with others may be impacted by childhood trauma as a result of shame and guilt.
 Feeling distant and unable to relate to people may also be a consequence of childhood trauma.

-Also, What does childhood trauma look like in adults?
+Also, What does trauma look like in adults?

 Trauma-induced brain alterations may cause varied degrees of cognitive impairment and emotional dysregulation, which can lead to a variety of issues such as attention and concentration difficulties, learning impairments, poor self-esteem, impaired social skills, and sleep disruptions (Nemeroff, 2016).